oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-sovereign-controls/readme.md

 ### IAM
 Identity and Access Management in OCI is controlled by:
-- **Compartments** are logical separation of resources and can be nested.
+- **Compartments** are logical separations of resources and can be nested.
-- **Groups** are collections of users within Identity Domain.
+- **Groups** are collections of users within the Identity Domain.
 - **Policies** bind permissions to a group in a specific compartment.

 <p align="center" width="100%">